bashlor/pomo-tracker/README.md

 - React Testing Library
 - Vitest

-The application has been deployed with Heroku and can be found [here](https://pomo-tracker.herokuapp.com/).
+The application has been deployed and can be found [here](https://pomotracker.elie-patrice.fr/).

 ## Future Features